The June 2025 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 The curriculum, developed in collaboration with industry leaders, ensures students are equipped with the skills and certifications needed to meet the Navy’s rigorous standards.
 By simulating real-world manufacturing environments, the program prepares graduates to succeed in high-demand roles.
 This focused training approach directly enhances America’s maritime security.

-The opening of the National Training Center represents a milestone in the Navy’s efforts to address workforce challenges and bolster the maritime industrial base.
+The opening of the ATDM Maritime Training Center represents a milestone in the Navy’s efforts to address workforce challenges and bolster the maritime industrial base.
 For Stefany, it’s a reminder of how these efforts impact national security.

 “Every ship we build, every submarine we launch, is a promise to the American people,” Stefany said.
 “That promise begins here, with the people we train.”

-As the Navy ramps up its fleet expansion, programs like ATDM and the new National Training Center are creating a ripple effect—transforming communities, empowering individuals, and ensuring America’s maritime superiority.
+As the Navy ramps up its fleet expansion, programs like ATDM and the new ATDM Maritime Training Center are creating a ripple effect—transforming communities, empowering individuals, and ensuring America’s maritime superiority.
 The center highlights innovation, collaboration, and resilience, its impact extending beyond Danville to strengthen America’s maritime future.

 The Accelerated Training in Defense Manufacturing (ATDM) program celebrated the accomplishments of its 14th cohort with a graduation ceremony at the Institute for Advanced Learning and Research (IALR) on Friday, Dec.
 13. The event recognized 71 graduates who completed four months of intensive manufacturing training housed on the IALR campus in Welding, CNC Machining and Nondestructive Testing.